keyitang94/keyitang94.github.io/data.md

 **Ghana's Roads at Constituency and District (ADM2) Level**<br/>

 I collected all of Ghana's road projects from 2000 to 2022 at the district and constituency level from the Department of Urban Roads, Department of Rural Roads, and Ghana Highway Authority.
-The data include information on the cost, name, contractor, progress, financier, and location of the road projects.
+The data include information on the year, cost, name, contractor, progress, financier, and location of the road projects.

 **Ethiopia's Roads at ADM1 Level**<br/>

 I collected Ethiopia's road projects commissioned by the Ethiopian Road Authority from 1997 to 2021.
-The database includes the total value, contractor, financier, and the regional location of the roads.
+The database includes the year, total value, contractor, financier, and the regional location of the roads.

+**Zambia's Road Sector Annual Work Plans (ADM1)**<br/>

+I collected all of Zambia's road projects by year from 1995 to 2021 from the Road Development Authority of Zambia.
+The data includes the year, cost, contractor, financier, and the provincial location of the roads.

+**